 Changing Majors, Programs, or Colleges within BGSU

-Changing A Major Or Degree Program Within The Same College
+Changing A Major Or Degree Program Within The Same Academic College

-A student who wishes to change a major or degree program within a college should notify the College office.
+A student who wishes to change a major or degree program within an academic college should notify the college office.
 At that time, an appropriate advisor will be assigned.
 Contact information for each advising office is located at the bottom of the page.

 Following the student’s consultation with a college advisor, a determination is made by the intended college office to approve or not to approve the transfer.
 The intended college dean’s (or designee’s) signature on the College Transfer Form is the record of approval to transfer.
 If transfer to the intended college is not approved, a College Transfer Form will not be issued or signed.
 In either case, the student will be notified of the college’s decision.
 A copy of the signed form indicating approval to transfer is given to the student and a copy is sent to the student’s current college.
 Once a student’s current college receives a signed College Transfer Form, that college will transmit the student’s file to the new college.